 - Successfully complete and publicly defend an original research project: The Project of Excellence (POE).

-- Engage in sufficient service activities as determined by the Director and Program Coordinator, in consultation with the Honors Student Association.
+- Engage in sufficient service activities as determined by the Director and Program Coordinator.

 - Maintain a cumulative GPA of 3.5 or higher in all coursework and 3.0 in all Honors courses.